By Rick Steves

 The threat of a strike often alarms travelers on a tight itinerary, and many worry about getting stranded somewhere because of a strike.
 But in general, they're nothing to stress about.

 If a rail strike occurs on your travel day, check the relevant national railway website — special strike schedules are generally posted, and many railway sites have pages dedicated to updates on traffic disruptions (such as those for Italy's Trenitalia, Britain's National Rail, and France's SNCF; Germany's Deutsche Bahn site lets you check for delays for any train number).
 Otherwise, head to the station, where the few remaining station personnel can tell you the expected schedule.
-You'll likely find a workable train or bus to your destination, though it may involve an early start or a wait.
+You'll likely find a workable train or bus to your destination, though it may leave earlier or later than normally scheduled.

 For the Back Door traveler, strikes can even be a cultural experience.
 On one visit to Marseille, I was surrounded by thousands of strikers marching through the streets.
 It was a festive occasion.
 The museums were closed, so I explored the markets and enjoyed photographing striking parents — children rode on their shoulders and learned firsthand what labor action is all about.